"Because the Best Schools Start

 I know that the best schools start with Parents feeling heard, and I will listen and act on their concerns.

-My name J. Brian Calva and I am asking for your vote this coming November 8th.
+My name is J. Brian Calva and I am asking for your vote this coming November 8th.

 Meeting Republican Candidate for Governor, Dr. Scott Jensen